sdodlapa/OmicsOracle/README.md

 5. ✅ Monitors both services and auto-restarts if needed

 **To stop:** Press `CTRL+C` (stops both services cleanly)

-> ⚠️ **DO NOT** use other startup scripts - they're deprecated and may cause issues!

 ### Access Points